2018 Agenda and Schedule for the UF Law E-Discovery Conference

 2018 Conference Judicial Panel

-How to make a compelling presentation to judges in ESI disputes involving search, reasonably usable format, and inadvertent privilege production?
+Want to make a compelling ESI argument to the court?
+Perhaps about search, reasonably usable formats, or inadvertent privilege production?
 Our judges share their perspectives from the bench.

 |5:15 PM – 5:30 PM||Closing Remarks|